imagej/imagej.github.io/_pages/plugins/colour-deconvolution.md

 description: test description
 ---

-{% include component-stats content='sc.fiji:Colour\_Deconvolution' %}Similarly to the command {% include bc content='Image | Color | RGB split'%}, this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
+{% include component-stats content='sc.fiji:Colour\_Deconvolution' %}Similarly to the command {% include bc path='Image | Color | RGB split'%}, this plugin unmixes an RGB image produced by subtractive mixing (inks, histological dyes) into separate channels corresponding to up to 3 determined colors.
 This is useful e.g. to do pigment separation.

 Documentation
 -------------